liam-wiltshire/talks/linux/content.md

 # Plumbing

+- The Linux OS is made up of lots of little applications that do one job well
+ - However, alot of the time you might need to perform multiple tasks - doing this one at a time would be horrible.
 - Linux allows you to pass the output of commands around
+---

+class: content-odd

+# Plumbing

 - You can pipe the output of one command to another:

 ```bash